Choral Programs

 choral institute -Festival Chorus

-Cost is $150 ($125 if also participating in the Composer Residency).
+Cost of the Choral Institute – Festival Chorus is $200.
 Participants are responsible for meals, housing, transportation, and music purchase.

 John C. Hughes